 TOP TIP: Book tickets to the Guggenheim in advance and avoid having to queue in the rain!

 From Bilbao, your northern Spain road trip itinerary continues along the coast to San Sebastian.

 Just 20km from the French border, San Sebastian is a city which loves to indulge in food and frequently tops the lists of the world’s best places to eat.
 Perhaps it’s because of this that the food, whilst cheap compared to London, was some of the more expensive we had all week.

 Knowing where’s best to eat in San Sebastian can be tricky; I’d recommend a quick scout of the main streets and opting for whichever bar counter topped with food cries out to you the loudest.

 Pamplona to Burgos

-This event happens during the festival of San Fermin; an event that Hemingway wrote about in his 1926 novel The Sun Also Rises.
-The running of the bulls in Pamplona usually involves a group of people running through the historic streets of the city’s old town ahead of around six bulls.
+This event happens during the festival of San Fermin.
+Hemingway wrote about in his 1926 novel The Sun Also Rises.
+The running of the bulls in Pamplona usually involves a group of people running through the historic streets of the city’s old town trying to stay clear of six bulls.
 This year it ended in disaster for some.